Jalez/react-state-history/README.md

 - **Integration example**: [React Flow Integration](https://codesandbox.io/p/sandbox/react-flow-history-lqgwc8)

+## What's New in v0.4.0

+- **New Features & Improvements:**
+  - Added new features and enhancements across core hooks and context.
+  - Improved transaction and state management logic.
+  - Enhanced test coverage and example usage.
+  - Minor API improvements for better developer experience.

 ## What's New in v0.3.0

 - **Simplified API Architecture**: Streamlined the API for better developer experience without breaking changes.